challenai/depict/docs/element.md

 };
 ```

-You can add unlimited shapes to a ShadowElement,
+- You can add unlimited shapes to a ShadowElement.
-you can also add some texts to the element,
-so an element could be a button, a card.

-If one element is not enough, build your component with 2 elements, or 20 elements.
-The element itself is just a plain Javascript object,
-so that the user can easily debug and print, the cost is quite low too.
+- You can also add text, making it function as a button, card, or other UI element.
+- If a single element isn't enough, compose it using multiple elements.
+- Since elements are plain JavaScript objects, debugging is simple and memory usage is minimal.

-### draw your own shape with context
+### Drawing Custom Shapes with Context

-You can also draw the shapes with commands or customed function.
+You can draw shapes using commands or a custom function.

 ```js
 // ShadowElement: draw with commands